happyyangyuan/xian_template/README.md

 # xian_template
-Template for you to initialize a project using xianframe.
+Template repository for you to initialize a project using xian framework.